-The United States District Court for the District of Oregon continues to closely monitor the national response to the Coronavirus Disease (COVID-19) and will be following guidance provided by the Administrative Office of the United States Courts (AO) and the Centers for Disease Control and Prevention (CDC).
-Court operations within the District of Oregon are currently governed by Standing Orders 2020-4, 2020-05, 2020-7, 2020-8 (Amended), 2020-9, 2020-12, 2020-12 (Amended), and 2020-12 (Second Amended)).
+The United States District Court for the District of Oregon continues to closely monitor the national response to the Coronavirus Disease (COVID-19) and follows guidance provided by the Administrative Office of the United States Courts (AO) and the Centers for Disease Control and Prevention (CDC).
+Court operations within the District of Oregon are currently governed by the Standing Orders listed below.
 Any future changes or updates will be posted on this website and communicated as appropriate.

 This notice applies to operations at each Division of the District Court: